-Sometimes referred to as the fish hawk, the Osprey has a particular appetite for seafood and is graceful and agile as it glides through the air with its fingered wings outstretched.
-Considered one of the smaller Australian raptors, Osprey are a water-dependent bird of prey favouring coastal areas, with a large home range extending along the ocean, the mouths of large rivers, lagoons and lakes.
-Ospreys are adaptable birds, often tolerant of people to a certain extent and will sometimes choose to nest in close proximity to passive human activities but only when exposed on a continuous basis and the disturbance is nonthreatening.
+a particular appetite for seafood and is graceful and agile as it glides through the air with its fingered wings To continue to enjoy the privilege of having wild Osprey outstretched.
+Considered one of the smaller Australian living with us, we encourage locals and visitors to respect raptors, Osprey are a water-dependent bird of prey their natural behaviour through: favouring coastal areas, with a large home range extending Viewing from a safe distance along the ocean, the mouths of large rivers, lagoons and Not flying drones near the nesting tree or birds. lakes.
+Ospreys are adaptable birds, often tolerant of people Avoiding fishing under any of the pine trees near the • to a certain extent and will sometimes choose to nest in and may become tangled in lines. close proximity to passive human activities but only when exposed on a continuous basis and the disturbance is non-Taking home any rubbish from the beach, and threatening.